romilagui/romilagui/README.md

 - ✏️ Drawing
 - 💡 Innovation & Technology

+ ⚡ Fun facts about me:
+   I got drunk for the first and last time when I was about 8 years old.
+   I majored on ngineering just because I love math and science.
+   I started a web developer journey because I would love to travel while working.
+   I posted my first youtube video way back on 2010

+**Web Dev Journey**
 **Update August 3rd 2022**
 - 🔭 I’m currently working on **Vanilla Javascript** projects
 - 🌱 I’m currently learning about **APIs**